 Upon just cause for suspicion of possession of a weapon, the principal will request the student to volunteer to be searched or have his/her locker searched by a school official in the presence of a witness.
+All student searches will be in accordance with Board policy.
 If the student resists being searched or having his/her locker searched, the principal will immediately summon local law enforcement officials and request assistance.
 Parents/Guardians shall be notified as soon as possible.